rysunlabs/rysun-api-builder/README.md

 # @rysun/api-builder

-This package Auto generates the CRUD endpoints for mysql, postgres and sqlserver using prisma and it also support the apollo GraphQL and swagger.
-Swagger is auto generates when user selects the RestAPI type.
+While actively working with databases, this efficient and time-saving package helps developers to auto-generate the CRUD endpoints for MySQL, Postgres, and SQL servers using Prisma.
+It also supports GraphQL and Swagger tools in API development.

+To generate CRUD endpoints in Swagger, the user has to select the RestAPI type.

+The api-builder runs on NodeJS, and it is only for NestJS projects.

 ## Installation & Usage